HallLab/clarite-python/docs/source/usage.rst

 CLARITE has many functions organized into several different modules:

 Analyze
-  Functions related to calculating EWAS results
+  Functions related to calculating association study results

 Describe
   Functions used to gather information about data